browserengineering/book/book/visual-effects.md

 opacity), this code draws a rounded rectangle on another layer to serve as the mask, and uses destination-in blending to clip the element contents.
 Here I chose to draw the rounded rectangle in white, but the color doesn't matter as long as it's opaque.
-On the other hand, if there's no clipping, I don't round the corners of the mask, which means nothing is clipped out.

 Notice how similar this masking technique is to the physical analogy with scissors described earlier, with the two layers playing the role